Tazfia67/hi/README.md

 # hi
 ## E-Healthcare Online Consultation and Medical Subscription
 #### INTRODUCTION
 This report describes the Software Development Life Cycle (SDLC) of an innovative e-healthcare platform.
-Focused on online consultations and personalized medical subscriptions, the platform aims to revolutionize healthcare delivery, breaking geographical barriers, and fostering proactive health management for users, healthcare professionals, and organizations alike.
+Focused on online consultations and personalized medical subscriptions, the platform aims to revolutionize healthcare delivery, breaking geographical barriers and fostering proactive health management for users, healthcare professionals and organizations alike.

 #### Applied SDLC model (Software Development Life Cycle model):
 The E-Healthcare Online Consultation and Medical Subscription project applied the waterfall model, ensuring a sequential and structured development process.
-This approach involved distinct phases of requirements analysis, design, implementation, testing, deployment, and maintenance, aligning with the project's objectives to create a robust and effective healthcare platform.
+This approach involved distinct phases of requirements analysis, design, implementation, testing, deployment and maintenance, aligning with the project's objectives to create a robust and effective healthcare platform.

 ![image](https://github.com/Tazfia67/hi/assets/157128451/5ad7d975-ab53-43b7-b60d-13ed2853f851)